jedimatt42/MSXIOSlot/README.md

 ## What

-This is a simple IO Slot expander.
+This is a simple IO Slot extender.
 It allows the forward slow to receive the MSX slot select, and the rear slot to always see high signal (off) for slot select.
 This does not perform subslot decoding.
 The second slot is only able to support IO port based expansions, like the V9990 PowerGraph Lite.